 There's just as much choice when it comes to choosing a place to stay, from chic boutique hotels to crumbling castles and converted mansions.
 And whatever takes your fancy, our indefatigable authors are always on the lookout for the best.
-From the new Rough Guide to Great Britain, here are 20 of their favourites.
+From the Rough Guide to Great Britain, here are 20 of their favourites.

-This glamorous warehouse conversion has a laidback edge, with gorgeous, colourful rooms with lots of eco touches; the on-site Bruno Loubet brasserie is a popular spot.
+This glamorous warehouse conversion in London has a laidback edge, with gorgeous, colourful rooms with lots of eco touches; the on-site Bruno Loubet brasserie is a popular spot.
 The Georgian Townhouse, across the square, is more whimsical, with thirteen boudoirish rooms and a cosy cocktail bar.